What Is Concrete Resurfacing And How Can You Do It?

 3. Use microcement

 One of the most popular concrete resurfacing overlays among designers, builders and home owners is microcement.
-Microcement is applied as a thin 3mm coating on top of the existing concrete slab — as well as a range of other substrates, too.
+Microcement is applied as a thin coating on top of the existing concrete slab — as well as a range of other substrates, too.
+Our product X-Bond has been used in literally thousands of resurfacing projects over 25+ years.

 4. Fix cracks with an anti-fracture membrane